code0monkey1/flight-entries-express-typescript/README.md

  ---

- ### Proofing requests ( Extremely important to proof all the data you get from the frontend )
+ ## Proofing external data ( Extremely important to proof all the data you get from an external source )

   1. **Adding new Diary Entry : ( Create New Diary Operation)**